ctanpf/ptopenny.github.io/README.md

 Welcome to My Website Repo
 ---
-This is an update for my existing bio website *(check my github for that !)*
+This is projectto update my existing bio website *(check my github for that !)*
-I'm currently planning to move everything to Jekyll and Markdown which is much more easier for me to maintain and control my website
+I'm currently planning to move everything to Jekyll and Markdown and ~~Rumor says that Jekyll is so much better~~ I am currently going through some documentations and things are going pretty smooth *at least for now*
+---